 Photo by Chris Piascik

 It has been 2 weeks since that post.
-Reflecting upon it, I can now see three reasons why the communication has mostly failed in person, while at the same time having an impact on this blog.
+Reflecting upon it, I can now see three reasons why communication has mostly failed in person, while at the same time having an impact on this blog.

 #1 The Influence of Injury

 The average person isn’t out of shape because they were sidelined with an injury they got while exercising.
 Even those that are will still blame themselves for poor form and will have never spent the time questioning the safety of the exercise that injured them.
-Those reading a blog on fitness are more likely to spent time reflecting on past fitness successes and failures.
+Those reading a blog on fitness are more likely to spend time reflecting on past fitness successes and failures.
 They are open to seeking new narratives.